 - Progressive Discipline: This is by far the most common employee discipline procedure and is one that dates back over 70 years and coincided with the rise of unions.
-It’s basically a four-step process: oral warning, written warning, suspension and then termination.
+It’s basically a four-step process: oral warning, written warning, suspension, and then termination.
 The problem with this approach is that it is very adversarial and does not include any corrective action.
 This constantly puts the manager or supervisor in a position to be the “bad guy,” and pits management against employees.
-It’s not that this approach can’t be effective; it’s more that it has become a step by step procedure to firing an employee rather than attempting to coach and correct the issue.
+It’s not that this approach can’t be effective; it’s more that it has become a step-by-step procedure for firing an employee rather than attempting to coach and correct the issue.

 - Nothing in Writing: There may be an assumption that certain rules are self-evident – like showing up on time – but that doesn’t mean you shouldn’t have a company policy in writing for all of your employees to see and agree to.
 Using this method makes it so there are no surprises and no excuses when discipline is handed down.
 An employee manual or handbook helps in this endeavor.

-- Lacking Consistency: If a rule violation by one employee led them to being written up, suspended or terminated, you better be sure that you didn’t look the other way on the same infraction by another employee earlier.
+- Lacking Consistency: If a rule violation by one employee led them to be written up, suspended, or terminated, you better be sure that you didn’t look the other way on the same infraction by another employee earlier.
 Playing favorites (even if it is based on superior work performance) is not a good employee disciplinary practice.